 An SMS message can include a ticket number or a serial number which the customer can use to track a complaint or problem that needs resolving.
-You can also include a customer support number in case they want to speak to someone rather than text.
+You can also include a customer service number in case they want to speak to someone rather than text.

 Additionally, you can include a shortened URL to any landing page, e.g., online tutorials and resources, FAQs, the company's mobile app, or map directions and routes.

-4. Time-sensitive notifications
+4. Timely notifications

 Here's a hypothetical scenario to explain the value of notifications for customers.
 Imagine you're vacationing in Tasmania and want to go on a day trip.
 There's only one ferry, but you didn't have to wait in line to get on, and so far, the outing is going great.

 Having spent several hours looking around, it occurs to you that you should start heading back to base.
 However, you discover that ferry tickets are sold out for the next crossing.
 So you sign up to receive a notification when the later ferry crossing tickets become available.

 Try these templates as sample text messages to customers